mltorrente/BergeEquilibria/README.md

 The algorithms are written in CoCoA (a computer algebra system) and are capable of handling games with any number of players and strategies.

-The algorithms are described in detail in the accompanying publication [reference to be added]!!!
+The algorithms are described in detail in the accompanying publication Riedel, Frank; Torrente, Maria-Laura (2025) : Berge equilibria: An algebraic approach, Center for Mathematical Economics Working Papers, No. 750, Bielefeld University, Center for Mathematical Economics (IMW), Bielefeld. https://www.econstor.eu/bitstream/10419/324279/1/1931589682.pdf

 # Main Algorithm Files